dpgaspar/Flask-AppBuilder/docs/security.rst

 	- LDAP: Authentication against an LDAP server, like Microsoft Active Directory.

-Configure the authentication type on config take a look :doc:`config`
+Configure the authentication type on config.py, take a look at :doc:`config`

 The session is preserved and encrypted using Flask-Login, OpenID requires Flask-OpenID.